-Ser vices that our plan pays for What you must pay Medicare Part B prescription drugs (continued) We also cover some vaccines under our Medicare Part B and Part D prescription drug benefit.
+Sei vices that our plan pays for What you must pay Medicare Part B prescription drugs (continued) We also cover some vaccines under our Medicare Part B and Part D prescription drug benefit.
 Chapter 5 explains the outpatient prescription drug benefit.
 It explains rules you must follow to have prescriptions covered.
 Chapter 6 explains what you pay for your outpatient prescription drugs through our plan.
 Prior authorization may be required.
 24-Hour Nurse HelpLine \$0 As a member, you have access to a 24-Hour Nurse HelpLine, 7 days a week, 365 days a year.
 When you call our Nurse HelpLine, you can speak directly to a registered nurse who will help answer your health-related questions.
 The call is toll-free and the service is available anytime, including weekends and holidays.
 Plus, your call is always confidential.
 Call the 24-Hour Nurse HelpLine at 1-855-878-1784.
 TTY users should call 711.

+What you must pay

+\$0

+\$0

-Nursing facility care \$0 The nursing facility must provide for the needs of each client, including room and board, social services, over-the-counter medications, medical supplies and equipment, and personal needs items.
-Prior authorization may be required.
-Thor authorization may be required.
-Obesity screening and therapy to keep weight down If you have a body mass index of 30 or more, the plan will pay for counseling to help you lose weight.
+Ser vices that our plan pays for What you must pay Č Obesity screening and therapy to keep weight down \$0 If you have a body mass index of 30 or more, the plan will pay for counseling to help you lose weight.
 You must get the counseling in a primary care setting.
 That way, it can be managed with your full prevention plan.
-Talk to your primary care provider to find out more. \$0 vices that our plan pays for What you must pay Opioid treatment program services \$0 The plan will pay for the following services to treat opioid use disorder: Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications Substance use counseling Individual and group therapy Testing for drugs or chemicals in your body (toxicology testing) Prior authorization may be required.
-Outpatient diagnostic tests and therapeutic services and supplies \$0 The plan will pay for the following services, and maybe other services not listed here: • X-rays Radiation (radium and isotope) therapy, including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used for fractures and dislocations Lab tests Blood, beginning with the fourth pint of blood that you need.
+Talk to your primary care provider to find out more.
+Opioid treatment program (OTP) services \$0 The plan will pay for the following services to treat opioid use disorder (OUD): Intake activities Periodic assessments Medications approved by the Food and Drug Administration (FDA) and, if applicable, managing and giving you these medications Substance use counseling Individual and group therapy Testing for drugs or chemicals in your body (toxicology testing) Prior authorization may be required.

+Services that our plan pays for What you must pay Outpatient diagnostic tests and therapeutic services and supplies \$0 The plan will pay for the following services, and maybe other services not listed here: X-rays Radiation (radium and isotope) therapy, including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used for fractures and dislocations Lab tests Blood, beginning with the fourth pint of blood that you need.
 You must pay for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
 The plan will pay for storage and administration beginning with the first pint of blood you need.
 Other outpatient diagnostic tests Prior authorization may be required.